bran921007/bran921007/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Fran Perez 👋
+# I'm Fran Perez 👋

 I'm a Full Stack Developer with over 7 years of experience in creating web-based solutions.
 My expertise lies in developing e-commerce sites using Shopify and Laravel, and I have a strong background in building user-friendly interfaces and scalable back-end systems.